 Number of employees

-2023 2022
+2024 2023

-HK\$1,000,001 - HK\$1,500,000 1
+HK\$2,000,001 - HK\$2,500,000 1

-The non-director and non-chief executive highest paid employees are also members of senior management of the Group.
-During the year ended 31 December 2022, no remunerations were paid by the Group to any of these highest paid non-director or non-chief executive individuals as an inducement to join or upon joining the Group, or as a compensation for loss of office.
+The non-director and non-chief executive highest paid employee is also a member of senior management of the Group.
+During the year, no remuneration was paid by the Group to the highest paid non-director or non-chief executive individual as an inducement to join or upon joining the Group, or as a compensation for loss of office (2023: Nil).